MoitreyeeHazarika/common/building-blocks/blocks/oml/oml-monitoring/oml-monitoring.md

     * **Mining Function:** The available mining functions are Regression and Classification.
 Select a function as applicable.
 In this example, `Regression` is selected.
     * **Target:** Select an attribute from the drop-down list.
 In this example, `GLOBAL_ACTIVE_POWER` is used as the target for regression models.
     * **Recompute:** Select this option to update the already computed periods.
 This means that only time periods not present in the output result table will be computed.
 By default, Recompute is disabled.
     * **Monitor Data:** Select this option to enable data monitoring for the specified data.
 When enabled, a data monitor is also created along with the model monitor to compute the Predictive Feature Impact versus Drift Feature Impact in the model specific results.
-In this lab, we will deselect this option.
+Select this option.
 4. Click **Additional Settings** to expand this section and provide advanced settings for your model monitor:

     ![Model Monitor - Additional Settings](images/mm-add-settings.png)